What Professional License Can a Convicted Felon Get? Full List by State

 Can a Felon Get a Passport?

-People may wonder can a felon get a passport or can you leave the country if you have a felony, and the good news is that most felony convictions do not prevent an individual from obtaining or using a passport.
+People may wonder can a felon get a passport or can someone with a felony conviction depart the country, and the good news is that most felony convictions do not prevent an individual from obtaining or using a passport.
 However, active probation or parole terms may prevent out of country travel, as can specific, significant debt or a felony conviction of treason or international drug trafficking.21

 Can a Felon Get a Visa?